mitexleo/fediroma/docs/docs/installation/fedora_based_en.md

 ### Finalize installation

-If you want to open your newly installed instance to the world, you should run nginx or some other webserver/proxy in front of Akkoma and you should consider to create a systemd service file for Akkoma.
+If you want to open your newly installed instance to the world, you should run NGINX or some other webserver/proxy in front of Akkoma and you should consider to create a systemd service file for Akkoma.

-#### Nginx
+#### NGINX

-* Install nginx, if not already done:
+* Install NGINX, if not already done:

 ```shell
 sudo dnf install nginx
 ```

-* Setup your SSL cert, using your method of choice or certbot.
-If using certbot, first install it:
+* Setup your SSL cert, using your method of choice or Certbot.
+If using Certbot, first install it:

 ```shell
 sudo dnf install certbot